HK protests' 'Umbrella Revolution' tag escapes China's censors - so far

 On Sunday, users reported that Facebook's photo sharing app Instagram was inaccessible on the Chinese mainland.

-"It takes time for the censors to recognise that the umbrella has some special meaning, referring to 'Occupy Central'," said Fu, who runs WeiboScope, a project that analyses censored posts in China.
+"It takes time for the censors to recognize that the umbrella has some special meaning, referring to 'Occupy Central'," said Fu, who runs WeiboScope, a project that analyses censored posts in China.

 "I think it's just a matter of time, today or tomorrow.
 Umbrella will become a sensitive word," he told Reuters.